Janus Henderson UK Responsible Income Fund

 Company Engagement

-Janus Henderson’s Proxy Voting Policy and Procedures document, which can be found on www.janushenderson.com, sets out the firm’s proxy voting policy.
+Janus Henderson’s Proxy Voting Policy and Procedures document, which can be found on ESG Resource Library at Janus Henderson - Janus Henderson Investors, sets out the Firm’s proxy voting policy.

-Given the fund’s responsible investment process incorporates environment, social and governance factors in investment decisions, there will be relatively few shareholder proposals on ESG issues for the companies held in the fund.
-We aim to support shareholder proposals on ESG factors for portfolio holdings following our approach to voting and engagement outlined within the fund’s Investment Principles document.
+Given the Strategy’s responsible investment process incorporates environment, social and governance factors in investment decisions, there will be relatively few shareholder proposals on ESG issues for the companies held in the Fund.
+We aim to support shareholder proposals on ESG factors for portfolio holdings following our approach to voting and engagement outlined within the Fund’s Investment Principles document available at –

 Process: